 Several of the properties have the beach on the doorstep, that’s what!
 Having a beautiful sandy beach within a short walk makes a trip there a doddle, not a major expedition in packing up the car for the day.
 We supply a windbreak, beach mats, buckets and spades and other beach toys, so grab your costume and towel and head down there.
 The beach does come and go with the tides, meaning its always beautifully clean.
 There’s a tide clock at Beachscape and Tides, and tide times on our website to help plan your day and if the beach isn’t there when you want it, then a drive along the coast will find you another beach to discover.

 Mundesley, Cromer, Sea Palling – check our beach page for more details on these and lots more beaches around the coast worth visiting.

 Within Bacton.
 Fly a kite, set up a cricket match or kick a football on the green that forms the heart of Rainbows End Park.
 An Ice Cream van drives around the park on a daily basis during the summer.
 Stop him and buy one!
 Close to home, there is a lovely, well equipped, childrens playground in the village.
 Just at the end of the road, opposite the road to Mundesley, about 5 to 10 minutes walk away.

 Swimming?
 There is a private indoor pool you can hire by the hour for your exclusive use.
-Here at Olde Hall Indoor Swimming Pool and Bacton Private Pool Hire
+Check here at Olde Hall Indoor Swimming Pool

 Walk to Walcott from Beachscape and Tides, beachcombing along the way and treat yourself to a Norfolk produced ice cream at Kingfisher Cafe.
 If the cafe’s shut then the local store stocks branded ice creams and sweets as a treat instead!